 Doug has represented clients in collection actions, construction litigation, arbitrations and mediations, and state and federal appeals.

-Among others, Doug has represented secured and unsecured lenders, landlords, attorneys, insurance industry professionals, consultants, contractors, manufacturers, computer repair shops, a custom steel fabricating company and an IT placement firm.
+Among others, Doug has represented secured and unsecured lenders, landlords, municipalities, attorneys, insurance industry professionals, consultants, contractors, manufacturers, computer repair shops, a custom steel fabricating company and an IT placement firm.

 Doug assists law firms from outside New Jersey that require local counsel to appear in New Jersey federal and state courts.